ACGA Council

 Senior Engagement Specialist, Robeco Asia-Pacific

-Ronnie Lim is the Senior Engagement Specialist at Robeco Asia-Pacific, responsible for active ownership and sustainable investment in the Asia Pacific region.
-His role in active ownership includes engagement with portfolio companies to improve their ESG performance, with a focus on corporate governance and shareholder value creation.
+Mr Lim works closely with the investment and governance teams, to catalyse corporate change by influencing governance, strategy and capital management.
+His role in active ownership includes constructive engagement with portfolio companies to improve their ESG performance, with a focus on corporate governance and shareholder value creation.
 This includes corporate actions and special situations.

-He represents Robeco in public fora, advocating for good corporate governance with regulators and other key stakeholders, especially other asset managers.
 He is an active ACGA member, participating in the annual conferences, seminars, and the Japan and Korea Working Groups.

 Mr Lim joined the ACGA Council in 2019.